sunilkamat/run-path-finder/README.md

 - View route details including distance and elevation gain
 - Interactive map display with route visualization
 - Location search using OpenStreetMap data
+- Export routes as GPX files for use in GPS devices and fitness apps
 - Routes optimized for:
   - Green areas (parks, trails)
   - Quiet paths